 The state tax rate of 4.25 percent also applies to winnings of more than $5,000.
 It is the player’s responsibility to report winnings to the state.

 Yes.
 Governor Gretchen Whitmer signed off on a package of bills in December 2019 that legalized online sports betting, casino games, and poker.
-Michigan’s online gambling platforms are expected to roll out in early 2021.
+Michigan’s online gambling platforms launched on January 22, 2021.

 No, apart from the online lottery.
-When Michigan’s online gambling platforms go live, anyone within state borders and of legal gambling age will be able to play.
+Michigan’s online gambling platforms allow any players within state borders who are of legal gambling age to play.

 Purchasing online tickets for the Michigan Lottery is different.
 Players must be located in Michigan and be able to provide proof of residency.